Query Store hints

 - If a

-query_iddoesn't exist, an error will be raised.
+query_iddoesn't exist, an error is raised.

 For a complete list of hints that are supported, see sys.sp_query_store_set_hints.